-Connect the cylinder equipped with the gas regulator to the gas inlet on the back panel of the machine with a gas hose.
+Connect the cylinder equipped with a gas regulator to the gas inlet on the back panel of the machine with a gas hose.
+Correctly set the gas flow.

-Ensure that the groove size in the feeding position on the drive roll matches the contact tip size of the welding torch and the wire size being used.
+Ensure that the roller groove size on the fitted drive roll matches the contact tip size of the welding torch and the wire size being used.